blukii/Developers/blukiiHub/configuration_en.md

 Configuration Sections
 ----------------------

 The Configuration view is separated in topic related sections.
-Each section need to be saved separately after editing a value.
+Each section must be saved separately after editing a value.

 ### WLAN Credentials

-Settings for connection to network via WLAN.
+Settings for connecting to a WLAN network.
 ![WLAN Credentials](images/config_wlan.png)

 * Secure Mode